amaWalkers Camino

 • Luggage Transfers between overnight accommodation.

 • Accommodation is provided in small hotels, inns, rural houses and apartments.
 We can arrange for extra nights at the start and at the end of your walk.
 We do not stay in pilgrim dormitories, nor do we stay in 5 star hotels.
 NB: Only a few single rooms can be booked but if the group is large and more than 4 people want single rooms, we might have to split you from the group at occasional places and book rooms in a different establishment.
-This is not always possible in rural areas or in the Alps, so you might have to share a few nights.
+This is not always possible in rural areas or in the Alps.
+You can agree to share twin rooms for a few nights or arrange transport to take you to a large town city to a larger hotel, then bring you back to the group the next day.

 • In Spain, Switzerland and Italy many places have en-suite bathrooms in double rooms while single rooms might share a bathroom, so if you want a single room with en-suite bathroom every night you will need to pay for a single occupancy in a double room.
 In a couple of villages (mostly on the Via Francigena) we might stay in a rural homes (agriturismo) or apartments where bathrooms are shared by the group